-- Dismissed case: Defendant is without power to consent to an adjournment of a case that has been terminated by an order of dismissal (People v Ruparelia, 187 Misc 2d 704 [Poughkeepsie City Ct 2001]). - Defendant-requested delay of indictment: It has been held that where defense counsel's request to delay filing of indictment directly affected the prosecution's readiness, the period is excludable as an adjournment requested by defendant (People v Greene, 223 AD2d 474 [1st Dept 1996]).
-That holding cannot be reconciled with the plain language of the statute, stating that only delay resulting from a continuance "granted by the court" is excludable (Suppe, 224 AD2d 970 [4th Dept 1996]; see also Dickinson, 18 NY3d 835). - Co-defendant's request: Adjournment requested by co-defendant is excludable where the defendant and co-defendant are tried jointly (People v Almonte, 267AD2d 466 [2d Dept 1999]). - Defendant who is without counsel: "A defendant who is without counsel must not be deemed to have consented to a continuance unless he has been advised by the court of his [30.30] rights . . . and the effect of his consent" (CPL 30.30 [4] [b]). - o Such advisement "must be done on the record in open court" (id.). - No resulting delay required: While this statutory provision states that the prosecution is entitled to exclusion of "delay" "resulting" from the continuance, the

-Court of Appeals has held that the prosecution is not required under this provision to show that the continuance actually delayed its readiness for trial.
-The Court of Appeals has held that where the defendant has requested or consented to an adjournment, the defendant waives chargeability of the delay, regardless of whether there is a causal link between the adjournment and the prosecution's lack of readiness: the 4 (b) excludable time provision rests generally on theories of estoppel or waiver (People v Worley, 66 NY2d 523 [1985]; see also People v Kopciowski, 68 NY2d 615, 617 [1986] ["Where adjournments are allowed at defendant's request, those periods of delay are expressly waived in calculating the People's trial readiness, without the need for the People to trace their lack of readiness to defendant's actions"]).
+- Dismissed case: Defendant is without power to consent to an adjournment of a case that has been terminated by an order of dismissal (People v Ruparelia, 187 Misc 2d 704 [Poughkeepsie City Ct 2001]). - Defendant-requested delay of indictment: It has been held that defense counsel's request to delay the filing of indictment directly affected the prosecution's readiness and that the period of delay is excludable as an adjournment requested by defendant (People v Greene, 223 AD2d 474 [1st Dept 1996]).
+That holding cannot be reconciled with the plain language of the statute, stating that only delay resulting from a continuance "granted by the court" is excludable (Suppe, 224 AD2d 970 [4th Dept 1996]; see also Dickinson, 18 NY3d 835). - Co-defendant's request: Adjournment requested by co-defendant is excludable where the defendant and co-defendant are tried jointly (People v Almonte, 267AD2d 466 [2d Dept 1999]). - Defendant who is without counsel: "A defendant who is without counsel must not be deemed to have consented to a continuance unless he has been advised by the court of his [30.30] rights . . . and the effect of his consent" (CPL 30.30 [4] [b]). - o Such advisement "must be done on the record in open court" (id.). - No resulting delay required: While this statutory provision states that the prosecution is entitled to exclusion of "delay" "resulting" from the continuance, the Court of Appeals has held the period of a defense requested or consented to adjournment is per se excludable, regardless of whether the adjournment has interfered with the People's ability to be ready.
+Where the defendant has requested or consented to an adjournment, the defendant "waives" chargeability of the adjourned period (People v Worley, 66 NY2d 523 [1985]; see also People v Kopciowski, 68 NY2d 615, 617 [1986] ["Where adjournments are allowed at defendant's request, those periods of delay are expressly waived in calculating the People's trial readiness, without the need for the People to trace their lack of readiness to defendant's actions"]).